 Use external collaboration settings to define who can invite external users, allow or block B2B specific domains, and set restrictions on guest user access to your directory.

-Easily invite guest users from the Azure portal
+Easily invite guest users from the Microsoft Entra admin center

-As an administrator, you can easily add guest users to your organization in the Azure portal.
+As an administrator, you can easily add guest users to your organization in the admin center.

 - Create a new guest user in Microsoft Entra ID, similar to how you'd add a new user.